2023 Solar Incentives Guide for Brunswick, GA - Tax Credits & Rebates

 Federal Solar Incentives

-In August 2022, the ITC (now titled the Clean Energy Credit) was expanded and extended by the passing of the Inflation Reduction Act.
-The Clean Energy Credit is valid until 2035.
-Any solar installation project that is completed between January 1, 2022 and December 31, 2032 may qualify for a 30% tax credit; the amount will be decreased slightly on a yearly basis until the end of the current program.
-Starting in 2023, the program expansion will also make credits for energy storage systems even easier to claim.
+In August 2022, the Inflation Reduction Act expanded and extended the ITC, now called the Clean Energy Credit.
+The Clean Energy Credit lasts until 2035.
+Any solar installation project that is completed between January 1, 2022, and December 31, 2032, may qualify for a 30% tax credit.
+This amount will be decreased slightly each year until the end of the current program.
+Starting in 2023, the program expansion will also make claiming credit for energy storage systems easier than ever before.

 State & Local Solar Incentives